majovec/BungeeCordPE/README.md

 # Is this ready?
 As of now, it isn't.
 But you can help us by contributing.
 # How do i install this?
-Jump  BungeeCordPE on BukkitPE plugin folder and restart server/edit config
+Drop  BungeeCordPE.phar on BukkitPE plugin folder and restart server/edit config.
+You may also run it from sourcem ake sure you have BukkitPE Devs tools.